jonifreeman/ajatusasana.fi/en/relaxation.markdown

 *For individuals in search of a new direction in their life*

-*For couples in search of a deeper and meaningful connection*
+*For couples in search of a deeper and more meaningful interconnection*

 Would you like to unwind in a relaxing atmosphere and be genuinely heard?
 Are you searching for inspiration in some area of your (working) life or your relationship?
 Or perhaps you just need a little nudge to better trust your intuition in decision-making?